- The Denis Rankin Round is to be completed on foot within a 24 hr period.

 - Direction (clockwise or anti-clockwise)

 - Be ready to deal with injuries, exhaustion or poor weather conditions.
 Mobile phone reception is patchy along the route.

 - Be sensible about equipment with individual full body cover, map, compass, whistle, food, first aid, headtorch etc.

-- Submit evidence that you completed the route successfully by emailing the committee.
-This evidence may include:
+Submit evidence that you completed the route successfully by emailing the committee with the following:

 The committee will have the final say on accepting the evidence but we will expect competitors to enter the event within the spirit of fell running events.

-- Complete a brief report of your attempt including, as a minimum, photographs taken of them about to start and after completion.
-Some of these photographs may be added to the website.
+- Complete a brief report of your round including, as a minimum, photographs taken at the start and after completion.
+(Some of these photographs may be added to the website.)